binbashar/le-genai-ml/genai-agentcore-demos/finance-personal-assistant/README.md

 - Want to learn multi-agent concepts from scratch
 - Are attending or leading a training session
 - Need hands-on Jupyter notebook tutorials
-- Have 1 hour to build and deploy a working agent
+- Want to build and deploy a working agent step-by-step

 ### Use **Production** if you:
 - Need a production-ready deployment